ammarx/TagAPI_3/README.md

-# Open-source Minecraft API - TagAPI
+# Open-source Minecraft Launcher API - TagAPI
 The purpose of the API is to provide developers the ability to download / run Minecraft.

 The accessible class which is the API_Interface, consists of the following functions: